taejoonlab/wellscan/README.md

 wellscan
 ========

-Scripts to analyze well plate scan images
+Scripts to analyze 96/386 well plate images from flatbed scanner.